Does Texas allow cash-out refinancing?

 A home equity line of credit is another option, offering flexibility and access to funds up to a certain limit based on your home equity.
 Unlike the lump sum of a cash-out refinance, a HELOC provides a revolving credit line, usually at a lower interest rate.
 This makes it a useful choice for ongoing expenses or projects where total costs might vary.

 Check your HELOC options.
-Start hereHome equity loans
+Start hereHome equity loan

 Home equity loans are a straightforward alternative to Texas cash-out refinance loans.
 They offer a fixed lump sum, based on your home’s equity, while keeping your original mortgage intact.